 - On the Evaluation Form Management page (Application Management > QM > QM Configuration > Evaluation Form Manager), create an active evaluation form.
 See Manage evaluation forms and Advice for evaluation forms for more information.

 On the Phrase Manager page (Application Management > Analytics > Phrase Manager), create phrases and categories that closely relate to the questions that the evaluation form asks.
-See Create and manage phrases and phrase categories for more information.
+See Create and manage phrases and phrase categories (new version) or Create and manage phrases and phrase categories (classic version) for more information.

 EXAMPLE The evaluation form asks, “Did the agent properly greet the caller?”
-You have a Phonetics Analytics category called “Greeting” with phrases like “thank you for calling,” “my name is,” and “how may I help you today.”
+You have an Analytics phrase category called “Greeting” with phrases like “thank you for calling,” “my name is,” and “how may I help you today.”

 - Use the evaluation form to manually evaluate at least 1,000 contacts.